-cf. issued date. cf. publication date.
+cf. issued date.

 effective retirement date

 The retirement date on file with an Authorized State Retirement System.
 For the purposes of the RASL Program, the effective retirement date must be at least one (1) calendar day after the termination date and no later than thirty-one (31) calendar days after termination.